April 28, 2026, 8:24 am | Read time: 4 minutes

 Rain and Humidity

 Similar to other climatic influences, rain and increased humidity can also lead to adjustment difficulties for young plants after a sudden move outdoors.
-Still delicate, unstable plants can bend under a heavy downpour, and high humidity can promote diseases like fungal infections in the still less resistant plants.
+Still-delicate, unstable plants can bend under a heavy downpour.
+High humidity can also promote fungal infections in plants that are even less resistant.

 How to Harden Vegetable Plants